Back to Events

 Event Details

 Join us for Day Two of an engaging virtual symposium with global participants.
 An inspiring and informative two days of learning, a global scientific convening on upcycled food innovation!
 Day One information can be found here.
-Speakers bios and session information below!
+Speakers and session schedule to be announced!

 Dr. Simona Grasso, Ad Astra Fellow & Assistant Professor, School of Agriculture and Food Science, University College Dublin, Ireland